mitocoinorg/mitocoin/contrib/README.md

 ---------------------

 ### [Debian](/contrib/debian) ###
-Contains files used to package bolsonarocoind/bolsonarocoin-qt for Debian-based Linux systems.
-If you compile bolsonarocoind/bolsonarocoin-qt yourself, there are some useful files here.
+Contains files used to package mitocoind/mitocoin-qt for Debian-based Linux systems.
+If you compile mitocoind/mitocoin-qt yourself, there are some useful files here.

 ### [Gitian-descriptors](/contrib/gitian-descriptors) ###
 Notes on getting Gitian builds up and running using KVM.

 ### [Gitian-keys](/contrib/gitian-keys)
-PGP keys used for signing Bolsonarocoin Core [Gitian release](/doc/release-process.md) results.
+PGP keys used for signing Mitocoin Core [Gitian release](/doc/release-process.md) results.

 ### [MacDeploy](/contrib/macdeploy) ###
 Scripts and notes for Mac builds.

 ### [RPM](/contrib/rpm) ###
-RPM spec file for building bolsonarocoin-core on RPM based distributions
+RPM spec file for building mitocoin-core on RPM based distributions

 Test and Verify Tools
 ---------------------

 ### [TestGen](/contrib/testgen) ###
-Utilities to generate test vectors for the data-driven Bolsonarocoin tests.
+Utilities to generate test vectors for the data-driven Mitocoin tests.

 ### [Verify Binaries](/contrib/verifybinaries) ###
-This script attempts to download and verify the signature file SHA256SUMS.asc from bolsonarocoin.org.
+This script attempts to download and verify the signature file SHA256SUMS.asc from mitocoin.org.